AlextheYounga/us-federal-code/usc/title-12-banks-and-banking/chapter-2-national-banks/subchapter-i-organization-and-general-provisions/sec-24a.md

 #### (1) Affiliate, company, control, and subsidiary ####

-The terms “affiliate”, “company”, “control”, and “subsidiary” have the meanings given those terms in section 1841 of this title.
+The terms "affiliate", "company", "control", and "subsidiary" have the meanings given those terms in section 1841 of this title.

 #### (2) Appropriate Federal banking agency, depository institution, insured bank, and insured depository institution ####

-The terms “appropriate Federal banking agency”, “depository institution”, “insured bank”, and “insured depository institution” have the meanings given those terms in section 1813 of this title.
+The terms "appropriate Federal banking agency", "depository institution", "insured bank", and "insured depository institution" have the meanings given those terms in section 1813 of this title.

 #### (3) Financial subsidiary ####

-The term “financial subsidiary” means any company that is controlled by 1 or more insured depository institutions other than a subsidiary that—
+The term "financial subsidiary" means any company that is controlled by 1 or more insured depository institutions other than a subsidiary that—

 (A) engages solely in activities that national banks are permitted to engage in directly and are conducted subject to the same terms and conditions that govern the conduct of such activities by national banks; or